rabsef-bicrym/tudumvc/lesson1-the-bosun.md

 ### Downloading this Repository
 In some folder of your development environment (not your `pier`), run `git clone https://github.com/rabsef-bicrym/tudumvc.git` in the shell to make a copy of the repository.
 This will make it very easy to copy files into our `/devops` folder as we move forward with the lessons.

+*JAL(2021.3.2) To make sure that the above instructions have been followed, we should include some sort of instruction that allows the reader to verify that everything up to this point is working.
+For example, put a generator in `/gen`, run `|commit %home`, use the generator, and verify that the output is X. If not, here are some common problems and associated solutions.*

 ### Adding `tudumvc` to a Moon
 {Instructions to follow - I have to test this and make the moon available}

+*JAL(2021.3.2) I'd scratch this section.
+Doesn't fit with the flow.
+Perhaps a better place for something like this would be at the very end of the tutorial.*

 ## Homework
 * Read about [how cores work](https://hooniversity.org/lesson-4-the-right-to-bear-arms/).

+*JAL(2021.3.2) Any way we can link to only official content, e.g. the Hoon School lesson on cores, from this guide?*

 ## Exercises
 * Write the generator as described in the Homework reading and sync it to your ship using our sync method.